bizley/Yii-AjaxDropDown/PARAMETERS.md

 _integer_ Delay between last key pressed and dropdown list opened in milliseconds, default 300.
 This option works only for **keyTrigger** = true.

 ## disabledClass
-_string_ CSS class of the disabled element on the results list.
+_string_ CSS class of the disabled element on the results list.<br>
 Bootstrap default is 'disabled'.

 ## dropup
-_boolean_ Wheter to add Bootstrap class 'dropup' to trigger dropdown menu above the button, default false.
+_boolean_ Wheter to add Bootstrap class 'dropup' to trigger dropdown menu above the button, default false.<br>
 This option works as intended only for **bootstrap** parameter set to true.

 ## errorClass
-_string_ CSS class of the result element displayed when AJAX failed to return data in addition to 'dropdown-header'.
+_string_ CSS class of the result element displayed when AJAX failed to return data in addition to 'dropdown-header'.<br>
 Bootstrap adds 'list-group-item-danger'.

 ## errorStyle